-Our organizational efforts are currently focused on preventing permanent water loss, water contamination, toxic air pollution, release of radioactive materials, the onset of unnatural earthquakes, and economic damages of the industrialization process associated with high-volume hydraulic fracturing.
+Our organizational efforts focus on preventing irreversible impacts on our freshwater resources.
+We believe oil should not move through or on the Great Lakes.
+We also concentrate on preventing permanent water loss, water contamination, toxic air pollution, release of radioactive materials, the onset of unnatural earthquakes, and economic damages of the industrialization process associated with high-volume hydraulic fracturing.